Altoona, PA Aggressive Driving Accident Risks

 Motorists need to be aware of the dangers presented by aggressive driving.
 They need to recognize the red flags that may signal their own aggressive driving, and also see the signals when someone else's aggression may jeopardize their safety.

 If you get hurt as a result of driver aggression, you have legal rights.
-If you are able to prove aggressive driving by another motorist caused your injuries, you should be able to get compensation for the losses and serious harm you have endured.
+If you are able to prove that aggressive driving by another motorist caused your injuries, you should be able to get compensation for the losses and serious harm you have endured.
 If an aggressive driver causes a deadly collision, family members of the victim can also pursue a claim for compensation to protect their legal rights.

-Motorists need to know the signs of aggressive driving because the risks of a collision caused by an aggressive driver are substantial.
+Motorists need to know the signs of aggressive driving because the risks of a collision caused by an aggressive driver is substantial.
 Almost all motorists begin to feel frustrated at some point while driving, perhaps because of traffic or because of a driver who is going too slowly.
-Unfortunately many drivers struggle to simply let their frustrations go.
+Unfortunately, many drivers struggle to simply let their frustrations go.
 Thousands of motorists every day aren't handling their annoyance in a way that's healthy or safe.

 In fact, when surveyed by AAA Foundation for Traffic Safety, as many as 80 percent of all drivers admitted to expressing road rage or significant anger while driving at least once over the course of the past year.
 When drivers express road rage, this does not just take the form of yelling or making rude gestures to other motorists.
 It also takes the form of actual aggressive behavior which significantly increases the chances of a collision happening.